scipy-lectures/scientific-python-lectures/intro/intro.md

 In [4]: x = 10
 ```

+#### Tab completion

-**Tab completion** Tab completion, is a convenient way to explore the
+Tab completion is a convenient way to explore the structure of any object
-structure of any object you’re dealing with.
-Simply type object_name.\<TAB> to
+you’re dealing with.
+Simply type `object_name.`\<TAB> to view the object’s
-view the object’s attributes.
-Besides Python objects and keywords, tab
+attributes.
+Besides Python objects and keywords, tab completion also works on
-completion also works on file and directory names.\*
+file and directory names.\*

 ```ipython
 In [5]: x = 10